 This policy is underpinned by our long-term vision and core values.
-See mission statement. https://www.allsaints.sheffield.sch.uk/our-ethos/
+See mission statement above.

 We are committed to implementing a careers programme that is founded in our belief of the intrinsic worth of every individual with unique talents and God-given gifts.
 We believe it is our duty to maintain and develop our inclusive ethos in which every student, can grow to personal fulfilment, and realise their full potential and personality.